 Your Press Release

-44% of journalists view press releases as “the most trustworthy source of brand-related information.”
+78% of journalists want to receive press releases and news announcements from brands.
 But, like with all PR efforts, you can’t just hit “publish” and expect publicity to follow.

 Find the right journalists and bloggers for your company, ideally with experience writing for your industry.
-Send them (individually—no group emails!) a solid and concise pitch, packing the most punch in your first 10 words.
+Then, send them (individually—no group emails!) a solid and concise pitch, packing the most punch in your first ten words.

 In addition to contacting journalists, you should reach out to TV stations, radio stations, and other media outlets you deem relevant.

 Remember, distribution takes time, so follow up judiciously and prepare for potential postponements.
 Having a flexible attitude and a patient approach at this juncture is a key factor for efficient and effective leadership.

 Maintain momentum with link building

 After your company’s story starts gaining media attention, leverage the traction you’re receiving.
 This will go a long way in terms of Google ranking and domain authority.

 You can set up a Google alert to help you keep track of your media mentions.
 When you’re alerted of mention, you can contact the journalist directly and see if they can add an appropriate link to their article.
 For instance, you could say: